LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/JavaScriptChatSDK/Events/onrequestchat.md

 Triggered in response to [requestChat](javascript-chat-sdk-methods-requestchat.html.html).

-**Notes**:
+**Notes:**

-- *See [onInfo](consumer-experience-javascript-chat-oninfo.html) and [onLine](consumer-experience-javascript-chat-online.html) to understand the data in this method.*
+- See [onInfo](consumer-experience-javascript-chat-oninfo.html) and [onLine](consumer-experience-javascript-chat-online.html) to understand the data in this method.
-- *It is a best practice to listen to specific events that are a breakdown of this one: [onState](consumer-experience-javascript-chat-onstate.html), [onInfo](consumer-experience-javascript-chat-oninfo.html), [onLine](consumer-experience-javascript-chat-online.html) and [onStart](consumer-experience-javascript-chat-onstart.html) will provide the same information to deal with in more granular detail.*
+- It is a best practice to listen to specific events that are a breakdown of this one: [onState](consumer-experience-javascript-chat-onstate.html), [onInfo](consumer-experience-javascript-chat-oninfo.html), [onLine](consumer-experience-javascript-chat-online.html) and [onStart](consumer-experience-javascript-chat-onstart.html) will provide the same information to deal with in more granular detail.

 **Sample Response**